researchpy/documentation/source/ttest_documentation.rst

       variance is assumed, a paired sample t-test is conducted, otherwise a Wilcoxon ranked-sign test is conducted.
 The default is False.
   * **wilcox_parameters** : A dictionary which contains the testing specifications for the Wilcoxon signed-rank test.
+  * **welch_dof** : A string to indicate which calculation is to be used when calculating the degrees of freedom.
+Can either be "welch" or "satterthwaite" (default).

 Returns